bude-holiday/bude-holiday.github.io/index.md

 **Supermarkets**…Bude has three large supermarkets, Morrisons, Sainsburys and Lidl.
 There is also a Co-op at the top of Lansdown Road and a small 24 hour convenience shop at the Esso garage at the bottom of Valley Road (both less than 10 mins walk).
 Don’t miss Lansdown Dairy, a delicatessen on Lansdown Road.

+**Bude**

+[The Bank](https://www.thebankatbude.co.uk/)…   a lovely Tapas bar, always busy you may need to book.\
+[Olive Tree](https://www.olivetreebude.co.uk/)…  fantastic food and a lovely sunny early evening spot.\
+[Life’s a beach](https://www.lifesabeach.info/)…   one of THE favourites, a lovely way to spend the evening watching the sun go down over the horizon.\
+[Brendon Arms](http://www.brendonarms.co.uk/traditional.pub.food.in.bude)…  good food, the garden catches the sun at lunchtime.\
+[The Barge](http://www.thebargebude.co.uk/)…  lovely cakes, outdoor tables only, at the moment.\
+[The Weir](https://weir-restaurant-bude.co.uk/)…  lovely café, two mile walk along the canal or reached by car along the A39 heading south.\
+[Temple](https://www.templecornwall.com/)…    good vegan and vegetarian menu.\
+[Café Limelight](https://www.thecastlebude.co.uk/cafe-limelight/)…   lovely café in The Castle, also has outside tables.\
+[The Plaice](https://www.theplaice.net/) and the [Mermaid](https://www.tripadvisor.co.uk/Restaurant_Review-g190804-d3454611-Reviews-The_Mermaid_Takeaway-Bude_Bude_Stratton_Cornwall_England.html) Fish and Chip Take Aways, you can take them to the benches above Summerleaze and enjoy the view.

 **Bars, Restaurants and Tea Shops**

 (Please check website prior to travelling to check on current Covid restrictions)

 So many to choose from, these are some of our favourites

-**Bude**

-[The Bank](https://www.thebankatbude.co.uk/)…   a lovely Tapas bar, always busy you may need to book.

-[Olive Tree](https://www.olivetreebude.co.uk/)…  fantastic food and a lovely sunny early evening spot

-[Life’s a beach](https://www.lifesabeach.info/)…   one of THE favourites, a lovely way to spend the evening watching the sun go down over the horizon.

-\
-[Brendon Arms](http://www.brendonarms.co.uk/traditional.pub.food.in.bude)…  good food, the garden catches the sun at lunchtime.

-\
-[The Barge](http://www.thebargebude.co.uk/)…  lovely cakes, outdoor tables only, at the moment.

-\
-[The Weir](https://weir-restaurant-bude.co.uk/)…  lovely café, two mile walk along the canal or reached by car along the A39 heading south.

-\
-[Temple](https://www.templecornwall.com/)…    good vegan and vegetarian menu.

-\
-[Café Limelight](https://www.thecastlebude.co.uk/cafe-limelight/)…   lovely café in The Castle, also has outside tables.

-\
-[](https://www.theplaice.net/)[The Plaice](https://www.theplaice.net/) and the [Mermaid](https://www.tripadvisor.co.uk/Restaurant_Review-g190804-d3454611-Reviews-The_Mermaid_Takeaway-Bude_Bude_Stratton_Cornwall_England.html) Fish and Chip Take Aways, you can take them to the benches above Summerleaze and enjoy the view.

 **Crooklet’s Beach**